1245 SC Equipment and Use

 Instructors can use their Engineering account login ID and password or the local 1245 instructor account (information on podium in 1245 SC) to log in to the computer at the front of the room.

 The arrangement of the 1245 classroom gives students the maximum desk space and good viewing to the front of the classroom.
-The CPU towers are underneath and strapped to the back of the desks.
+The CPU towers are small and stacked at the back of the desk surface.
 The flat-panel screens are mounted on adjustable arms.
-The only items on the desk are keyboards and optical USB mice, thus providing clear space.
-This arrangement frees up desktop space.
-The monitor arm allow users to adjust the screen height, distance, and angle as separate elements.

 The software available is the same as the computers in the Elder, Hering, and 2301 labs.
-To access Linux machines from this classroom, use NX (NOMACHINE).
+To access Linux machines from this classroom, use FastX.
 Instructors must verify that sufficient licenses are available for all students using the computers during a class session.

 This room is used by instructors who teach engineering classes in which curriculum-based, computer-assisted instruction is an integral component of the course session; as an open laboratory by College of Engineering students; and by teaching assistants who need access to a computer to help students in their courses.